Add Math Equations to PowerPoint Presentations in C#

 MathMatrix class

-MathMatrix class specifies the Matrix object, consisting of child elements laid out in one or more rows and columns.
-It is important to note that matrixes do not have built-in delimiters.
-To place the matrix in the brackets you should use the delimiter object - IMathDelimiter.
+The MathMatrix class specifies the Matrix object, which consists of child elements arranged in one or more rows and columns.
+It is important to note that matrices do not have built-in delimiters.
+To enclose the matrix in brackets, use the delimiter object IMathDelimiter.
 Null arguments can be used to create gaps in matrices.

 Example: